<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6322673&amp;fmt=gif">

-Industry Spotlight: Navigating Excess Electronics in the Automotive Sector
+Industry Spotlight: Navigating Excess Electronics in Automotive Sector

 The automotive industry has evolved over the last several decades, shifting from a focus on mechanical advancements to incorporating complex electronics.